top of page

 The problem is this is brain-based weight loss.
 Trying to eat less than you take in is relying on your logical brain.
 In the meantime, the other parts of your whole person have some essential information that keeps you motivated and gives you personalized guidance.
 This fragmentation of your whole person will never work—it’s just not how we are designed.
 The brain does not work well alone!

-The best weight loss method is built-right into your cells
+The best weight loss method is built right into your cells

 Believe it or not, the best weight loss method is already built into your cells.
 You are hardwired for these parts to work together so you survive and thrive.
 You tap into this innate method by restoring the way your whole person works together.
 This is more than a pep talk, this is what researchers are finding is the starting point for truly successful, healthy weight loss.